|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-It might surprise you, but this angel food cake recipe is naturally dairy-free and low-fat, which is why it's perfect for persons with allergies and intolerances to dairy as well as those counting calories.
+It might surprise you, but this angel food cake recipe is naturally dairy-free and has only two grams of fat per serving.
 Oh, and it's really delicious, too.

 What's angel food cake's secret?
 Egg whites!
 Egg whites, which are both fat-free and dairy-free, give this cake its lift and light, sweet texture without using traditional rising agents like baking soda, baking powder or fattening egg yolks.

 In fact, fat and dairy have no place in an angel food cake—not even in the mixing bowl or on the baking pan.
 For more egg-white deliciousness, try angel food cupcakes too.

 - 12 large egg whites (or about 1 1/2 cups)